ElucidSolutions/fpt/modules/search/Readme.md

 }

 /*
-  search_resultsBlock accepts four arguments:
+  search_resultsBlock accepts three arguments:

   * context, a Block Expansion Context
-  * success, a function that acepts a JQuery
+  * done, a function that accepts two arguments: an Error object and a JQuery HTML Element
-    HTML Element
-  * failure, a function that does not accept any arguments
   * and expand, a function that accepts a JQuery
     HTML Element.